statebacked/docs/docs/concepts/machine-versions.md

 ---
 sidebar_position: 2
 ---
+import TogglerExample from "@site/src/components/Examples/toggler-machine-example";

 # Machine versions

 Each [machine definition](./machines) may have many **machine versions** associated with it.

-The most important aspect of a machine version is your actual [code](#code-structure) for your authorizer and state machines.
+The most important aspect of a machine version is your actual [code](#code-structure) for your [authorizer](./authorization) and state machines.

 Machine versions can also provide a `version specifier` to help you link a version to your own systems.
 We recommend a semantic version, timestamp,